jamesbting/COMP-400-Research-Project/filtering/README.md

 For results.csv: Each row will represent one experiment, with 2 numbers.
 The first number is the time to run the experiment, and the second one is the peak memory usage in megabytes.

 For recs.csv: Each row will represent one experiment, with 10 integers.
-It is the recommendation of the algorithm for that experiement.
+It is the recommendation of the algorithm for that experiment.